 Modular OS gives the possibility of choosing the components needed for a particular custom IoT system.
 Modularity enables smooth system deployment and allows to reach a minimum of memory footprint.
 It is helpful in case of developing software for devices with different capabilities.
 The devices sharing one common kernel can be customized with modules specific for one or another app.
 Such solutions require small memory footprint and less RAM, thus making a whole system cost-reductive.

 The cornerstone of IoT technologies is smooth network connectivity.
-For instance, the gadgets owned by patients at home and the devices employed within medical facilities are expected to be mutually connected and maintain ongoing connection with a network.
+For instance, the gadgets owned by patients at home and the devices employed within medical facilities are expected to be mutually connected and maintain the ongoing connection with a network.
 RTOS necessarily supports such connectivity protocols as Ethernet, Wi-Fi, IEE 802.15.4, 6LoWPAN etc. Along with this, RTOS allows picking the protocols relevant to a particular custom system in order to save memory and cut budgetary expenditures.
-In case an existing embedded system requires more connectivity protocols, they can be easy added to enrich overall functionality without making changes to the core.
+In case an existing embedded system requires more connectivity protocols, they can be easily added to enrich overall functionality without making changes to the core.

 IoT systems mostly often operate with personal data, and such tasks presuppose security and reliability while processing.
-In the light of this, RTOS needs safe-critical certification to ensure flawless functioning of devices.
+In the light of this, RTOS needs safe-critical certification to ensure a flawless functioning of devices.
 IoT stack employed by healthcare and transportation services providers should include such certificates as ISO 62304 for medical purposes and SIL3/SIL4 IEC for logistics and transportation field.